 3.

 Are there any dishes that might confuse diners?
-This is more common for

 the restaurants in the area that serve food from other locales, like